National Flood Insurance Program Participation

 Flood Map Update

-You may or may not know the City of Fayetteville has not updated its flood risk maps since 2008.
+The City of Fayetteville has not updated its flood risk maps since 2008.
 The process to update maps involves FEMA (Federal Emergency Management Agency), state, regional, and local governments and agencies - as well as the public at large.
 The process takes several years.

 In 2015, City Council authorized participation with FEMA and the Arkansas Natural Resources Commission (ANRC) to update the Washington County Flood Insurance Study (FIS) and Flood Insurance Rate Maps (FIRM) so that the risks associated with a flooding event can be more accurately defined.
 A public meeting was held in March 2017 so residents and property owners could ask questions and provide input with City staff and ANRC.

 While the City has provided feedback to FEMA throughout the process, the actual adoption of the mapping is entirely up to FEMA.
-A draft of Fayetteville’s flood risk maps should be available for public review in late 2020.

 Since 2008, many things have changed and officials are working to provide more accurate flood risk assessment for the City and residents.
 As a part of the update, residents and property owners should be aware of potential changes.
 For more detail, please see the information below.